3urobeat/arduino-lcdHelper-library/README.md

 Clears a specific line on your display.

+### int calculateCenterOffset(const char *str)
+- `str` - The char array to get the offset for

+Returns column offset from the beginning of a row.
+Gets the offset from the beginning of a row to display a char array centered.
+If the char array is longer than the display width, 0 will be returned.

 ### void centerPrint(const char *str, uint8_t row, bool callClearLine = false)
 - `str` - The char array to print
 - `row` - The row to print the char array in